ckeditor/ckeditor5/packages/ckeditor5-ckfinder/docs/features/ckfinder.md

 The CKFinder feature lets you insert images and links to files into your content.
 CKFinder is a powerful file manager with various image editing and image upload options.

 <info-box info>
-	This is a premium feature and you need a license for it on top of your CKEditor 5 commercial license.
+	This is a premium feature and you need a license for it on top of your CKEditor&nbsp;5 commercial license.
 [Contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.

 	You can also sign up for the [CKEditor Premium Features 30-day free trial](https://orders.ckeditor.com/trial/premium-features) to test the feature.